berkeleynerd/project-eboron/README.md

 ## Contents

+* `obj/Bootstrap/` Pre-compiled modules to bootstrap Norebo.
+* `src/Oberon/` Project Oberon 2013 unmodified sources.
 * `src/Runtime/` Project Norebo RISC5 emulator and operating system interface.
-* `src/Oberon/` Unmodified source code from Project Oberon 2013.
-* `src/Norebo/` Project Norebo-specific and new modules.
+* `src/Norebo/` Project Norebo new and modified modules allowing headless operation.
-* `Bootstrap/` Pre-compiled modules to bootstrap Norebo.
-* `build.sh` Script to rebuild Norebo.
-See Norebo in action.
+* `build-norebo.sh` Script to rebuild Norebo.

-## PO2013 image build tools
+## Project Oberon 2013 Image Build Tools

-This repository also contains tools to build fresh PO2013 filesystem images.
+In addition to the original Project Oberon 2013 sources, this repository also contains tools to build Oberon filesystem images.
 Use it like so:

-    ./fetch-sources.py upstream
+    ./fetch-sources.sh upstream
-    ./build-image.py upstream
+    ./build-image.sh upstream

 ...where `upstream` is the name of the directory where the sources should live.
-(Replace it with the name of your choice.)
-This will download the project sources, compile them, create runnable disk image `build/Oberon.dsk`.
-The CSV build manifest controls which set of files should define the resulting system.
+The first script downloads the project sources.
+The second script compiles the sources and creates a runnable disk image at `build/Oberon.dsk`.
+The `manifest.csv` controls which set of files should define the resulting system.
 The disk image can be run on the [Project Oberon RISC emulator].

 Supporting Oberon modules are stored in `Norebo`: a virtual file system (`VDiskUtil`/`VFile`) and a static linker for the Inner Core.
 All this is based on code from PO2013.

 ## File handling